Foreclosure stripping: Problems with foreclosure stripping

 A large societal problem associated with foreclosure stripping is devaluation of property in the local area.
 Because homes are being sold as incomplete, the prices are much lower than others in the area, which brings down the local average property value.
-Foreclosure stripping is also a problem for banks, as mortgages are unavailable on incomplete properties meaning that for resale to occur, a cash buyer is necessary.
+Foreclosure stripping is also a problem for banks, as mortgage are unavailable on incomplete properties meaning that for resale to occur, a cash buyer is necessary.

 Penalties of foreclosure stripping

 Foreclosure stripping is considered a crime in most states.
 It goes against the terms of the foreclosure deed signed by the home owner, although some would argue that the home remains with the owner until the date at which it is officially signed over to the bank.

 In the past, banks have just recovered the cost of the damage from their insurance brokers, and the perpetrators have never been prosecuted.
 But recent cases have seen thieves convicted of burglary, a class 4 felony.
-States such as Arizona have their own FBI task force to investigate and arrest those guilty of property stripping.
+US states such as Arizona have their own FBI task force to investigate and arrest those guilty of property stripping.